Posted on Leave a comment

 Maurya Dynasty of India

-The Maurya Empire was founded in 322 B.C. by Chandragupta Maurya, who was an Indian conqueror and Prince that is when this empire appears on the Bible Timeline Chart with world history.
-This particular Indian Empire is considered one of the greatest in all of the history of India and many contemporary people within India’s society are still fascinated by this once great state.
+The Maurya Empire was founded in 322 B.C. by Chandragupta Maurya, who was an Indian conqueror and Prince.
+This particular Indian Empire is considered one of the greatest in all of the nation’s history and remains a great source of fascination until this day.

 [This article continues after a message from the authors]